Lugal-kinishe-dudu

 The inscriptions of this sovereign which have been discovered show that he retained the power inherited from his predecessor, since he proclaimed himself king of Ur and Kish:

 Numerous fragments are known that bear the name of Lugalkinishedudu, mainly found in Nippur, and now located in the University of Pennsylvania Museum of Archaeology and Anthropology.

 The most remarkable document in which he is mentioned is a clay nail found in Girsu and commemorating the alliance which he concluded with Entemena of Lagash, the oldest known reference to a peace treaty between two kings:

-He was followed by his son, Lugalkisalsi, also read Lugaltarsi.
+He was followed by his son, Lugal-kisalsi, also read Lugaltarsi.